bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-92.rst

-Enabled JavaTime module for Rest Clients by default
+Enabled JavaTime module for REST Clients by default
 ***************************************************

 |tag-project-changed|

-The standard JSON serialization feature for Rest Clients is now aware of JavaTime objects, such as ZonedDateTime, and will therefore optimize their JSON representation.
+The standard JSON serialization feature for REST Clients is now aware of JavaTime objects, such as ZonedDateTime, and will therefore optimize their JSON representation.

 .. container:: admonition note toggle